Skip to main content

 Derive a token

-Derive a scoped token via POST /auth/api-tokens/derive.
-Pass the token field from the Privy authenticate response (not privy_access_token) in the identity header as Bearer <token>.
+POST /auth/api-tokens/derive with the identity token in the identity header as Bearer <token>.
 The response includes a tokenId and secret.
-This is a one-time setup — use the HMAC credentials for all subsequent requests.
+Use these HMAC credentials for all subsequent requests.

 The trading scope is available to all users — no application required.
 For partner-level scopes (account_creation, delegated_signing), apply for programmatic API access to get your account enabled.